-- (a) Anytime a person is reported missing, regardless of jurisdiction (see the Missing Persons policy). - (b) Any found property or evidence. - (c) Any traffic crashes above the minimum reporting level (see the Traffic Crash Reporting Policy). - (d) Suspicious incidents that may indicate a potential for crimes against children or that a child's safety is in jeopardy. - (e) All protective custody detentions. - (f) Suspicious incidents that may place the public or others at risk. - (g) Whenever the employee believes the circumstances should be documented or at the direction of a supervisor.
+- (a) Anytime an officer points a firearm at any person. - (b) Any use of force against any person by a member of this department (see the Use of Force Policy). - (c) Any firearm discharge (see the Firearms Policy). - (d) Anytime a person is reported missing, regardless of jurisdiction (see the Missing Persons policy). - (e) Any found property or evidence. - (f) Any traffic crashes above the minimum reporting level (see the Traffic Crash Reporting Policy). - (g) Suspicious incidents that may indicate a potential for crimes against children or that a child's safety is in jeopardy. - (h) All protective custody detentions. - (i) Suspicious incidents that may place the public or others at risk. - (j) Whenever the employee believes the circumstances should be documented or at the direction of a supervisor.